SEMAFORInformatik/femagtools/docs/models/windings.rst

 ============    ============================  =======

 ..
-Note:: The material parameter references a dict item in the list of `conductor`_ material.
+Note:: The material parameter references a dict item in the list of :ref:`conductor` material.
 It overrides the cuconduc value and is the preferred method.

 End-Winding Leakage